Todoist is an excellent platform for creating to-do lists.

 - Syncing between devices might fail sometimes.

-- Reminders only on Premium plan.
+- Reminders only on the Premium plan.

 Pricing